react-navigation/react-navigation.github.io/versioned_docs/version-7.x/upgrading-from-6.x.md

 - `navigate(screenName)` will stay on the current screen if the screen is already focused, otherwise push a new screen to the stack.
 - `popTo(screenName)` will go back to the screen if it exists in the stack, otherwise pop the current screen and add this screen to the stack.

+See [`popTo`](stack-actions.md#popto) for more details.

 To achieve a behavior similar to before with `navigate`, you can use the [`getId`](screen.md#getid) prop in which case it'll go to the screen with the matching ID and push or pop screens accordingly.

 To help with the migration, we have added a new method called `navigateDeprecated` which will behave like the old `navigate` method.
-You can replace your current `navigate` calls with `navigateDeprecated` to gradually migrate to the new behavior:
+You can replace your current `navigate` calls with [`navigateDeprecated`](navigation-object.md#navigatedeprecated) to gradually migrate to the new behavior:

 ```diff lang=js
 - navigation.navigate('SomeScreen');